 When I opened the window, a cool breeze came in.

-If you press the button, the light goes off.
+If you press this button, the light goes off.

 りんごとみかんを買った。